 Fenway Park tours give you a unique opportunity to go behind the scenes for a close-up view of America’s most famous ballpark, home field of the Boston Red Sox.

-As you tour Fenway Park, you'll be in the exact spot where Red Sox have made so much baseball history.
+As you tour the famous ballpark, you'll be in the exact spot where so much baseball history has been made.

 This is your chance to be out on the field, almost alone, where baseball legends performed their magic.

 You'll smell the freshly-cut grass, feel a faint breeze, and gaze up into the stands, just as the players do.
 Babe Ruth, Ted Williams, Petro Martinez, David Ortiz - you're standing where they've all stood.

 You'll almost hear the massive crowd of cheering fans - Red Sox Nation - as they leap to their collective feet after a home run.

 Top Photo: Fenway Park, photographed during a tour

 What to Expect When You Tour Fenway Park

 There's no place else like Fenway Park in Boston.